 ADMINISTRATIVE OFFICE

 1021 Redmond Road Williston, VT 05495

 EMAIL info@cswd.net TEL (802) 872-8100

 www.cswd.net

-5a
+5a.

-To: Finance Committee
+To: Executive Board

 From: Sarah Reeves, Executive Director

-Date: January 5, 2024
+Date: January 16, 2024

 RE: Materials Recycling Facilities update

 CSWD is in the process of designing a new Materials Recycling Facility (MRF) while also overseeing ongoing production at the 1993 MRF.
-This memo is to update the Finance Committee on the status of the proposed MRF and on the issues of the current facility, both of which have capital reserve considerations to be discussed.
+This memo is to update the Executive Board on the status of the proposed MRF and on the issues of the current facility, both of which have capital reserve considerations to be discussed.
+It was presented to the Finance Committee on January 9, 2024.

 NEW MRF

 In 2022, the CSWD Board of Commissioner approved initiation of the process to present a bond question to the voters of Chittenden County for authorization by voters to borrow money to construct a new Materials Recycling Facility.
 Voters overwhelmingly approved a \$22,000,000 bond authorization.
 The project cost was estimated to be \$26,500,000, with the non-bonded portion of the project being funded by CSWD's capital reserve and grant money.

 Equipment

 The initial estimate was based on an equipment RFP issued in spring 2022 and on a construction estimate from 2021.
 Due to the length of time between the initial equipment bid and receipt of the first tranche of bond funding (10 months), the equipment pricing increased by \$1,000,000 as the original bid fell outside the price guarantee window.
 CSWD went back to the three qualified respondents and asked for updated pricing from each.
 A new bid was awarded, which came in \$800,000 over the 2022 bid.
 It should be noted that each of the three respondents returned updated bids that were within \$150,000 of each other.
 CSWD went with the lowest bidder, BHS.
 The awarded contract totaled \$16,800,000.
 A deposit of \$5,000,000 has been paid to BHS, per the contract terms.

 EQUIPMENT COST CHANGE: +\$800,000

 Building Construction

 The initial construction estimate was based on a comprehensive, albeit preliminary, list of items needed to construct a 60,000 square foot manufacturing facility.
 This estimate, from July 2022, put the cost at \$10,365,000, or \$162/sqft (\$170/sqft, adding contingency).
-CSWD awarded a contract for architectural and engineering services to AES Northeast to design the MRF building
+CSWD awarded a